 Group names that simply contain artist names plus the type of group such as the Ahmad Jamal Trio or Roger Humphries Big Band are not listed.

 Further Research at Carnegie Library of Pittsburgh, Music Department

 Research on the above individuals and groups is a multi-faceted process and might involve using:

-- research pages created by a music librarian that highlight the careers of The Deuces Wild, Eugenie Baird, Joe Westray, Jon Walton, Mary Lou Williams, an Skip Nelson.
+- Research pages created by a music librarian that highlight the careers of The Deuces Wild, Eugenie Baird, Joe Westray, Jon Walton, Mary Lou Williams, and Skip Nelson.